Level 2

 What is Commis Chef Apprenticeship?

-Underpinned by a series of kitchen masterclasses, and culinary and development workshops, chefs will learn and understand how to carry out basic functions in every section of the kitchen.
+Underpinned by a series of kitchen workshops, chefs will learn and understand how to carry out basic functions in every section of the kitchen.
 This allows future talent to experience, consider and value each section with a view to choosing an area where they feel most inspired.
+For those looking to progress further, exploring a chef de partie apprenticeship can provide the next step in specialising and advancing in a professional kitchen.

 The learning journey will vary considerably from one individual to the next, however, it is the range of experiences in the basics gained in this role that provide the opportunities to progress to any future senior chef role.